-The beef we raise at Why Not Farm and the chickens we have available for purchase are grass-fed and free range.
+The beef we raise at Why Not Farm and have available for purchase are grass-fed, grass finished and free range.
 Our animals are also raised without the use of antibiotics or hormones.
-Therefore, they are able to grow and develop naturally, creating a healthier choice of beef for our valued customers and their families.
+Therefore, they are able to grow and develop naturally, creating a healthier, tastier choice of beef for our valued customers and their families.

 Texas Long Horn beef is known for being very low in saturated fats.
 Genetically, it has very little fat marbling causing it to be lower in cholesterol, fat and calories than even the white meat of chicken!!!
 Including lean beef, in a heart-healthy diet, can positively impact blood cholesterol levels.

 Scottish Highland is a "beefier" meat with natural marbling that produces the Healthy balance of Omega 3 and Omega 6 Fatty Acids, It is also said to be the only meat that the Queen of England will eat!
 Due to our cattle being grass-fed, the fat you do see in the beef tends to be more yellowish in color, in contrast to the white fat that most people are used to seeing in beef cuts.
 This is because our cattle are NOT grain finished.
 Whichever you choose, the Texas Long Horn or the Scottish Highland Beef, you will not only enjoy their delicious flavor, but also the knowledge that you and your family are consuming a healthier, low in fat, hormone and antibiotic-free beef !!!

 Occasionally, we have Hereford and Angus cattle that are ready to go for processing.
 They are both similar to the Scottish Highland in their fat marbling and fat content.
 Whatever type of beef we have available in the store for purchase, we are sure you will be impressed with the delicious taste!